Plasma-Rain/Wildfire-Suppression/WHITE_PAPER.md

 - **Field distortion**: Conductive droplets modify the microwave field, potentially leading to uneven energy deposition or self‑shielding within the mist.
 - **Droplet survival**: In intense heat and strong airflow, mist droplets may evaporate before they can interact with the microwave pulse.
-- **Reactive additives**: Dissolving salts other than sodium chloride (e.g., potassium carbonate) or adding fire retardants may enhance plasma formation while reducing ecological impacts.
+- - **Reactive additives**: Dissolving salts other than sodium chloride (e.g., potassium carbonate) or adding fire retardants may enhance plasma formation while reducing ecological impacts.
+- **Droplet mass and updraft resistance**: To increase droplet inertia and resist convective updrafts, heavier conductive particles (e.g., aluminum flakes or dust, magnetite Fe3O4, silica-coated iron, or carbon-based particles) can be co-dispersed with the seawater mist.
+These additives add mass and thermal resilience to droplets, improve microwave coupling and reduce mist entrainment by strong updrafts.
+A composite of aluminum and magnetite could function as an ablative abrasive (similar to blasting sand) that helps the mist penetrate high-velocity plumes.
+However, such additives bring flammability risks (for metals), potential abrasion of dispersal equipment, environmental deposition and regulatory concerns that must be carefully assessed.

 Understanding these processes requires computational modelling and controlled experiments.